clerio95/Leitor-Mix-Vpower-ZAM./README.md

 ## Segurança

-- A senha padrão inicial é "123"
+- A senha padrão inicial é "Zam1234@"
-- Recomenda-se alterar a senha após o primeiro acesso
-- Os dados são protegidos por autenticação individual

 ## Suporte